 In connection with the Listing, the companies comprising the Group underwent a reorganisation (the "Reorganisation").
 Pursuant to the Reorganisation, the Company became the holding company of the other members of the Group on 7 October 2016.
-Further details of the Reorganisation are set out in the section headed "History and Development" of the Prospectus.
+Further details of the Reorganisation are set out in the section headed "History and Development" of the Prospectus dated 30 June 2017 (the "Prospectus").